I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlprefetchmemorynontemporal.md

 <p>None.</p>

 ## -remarks
 <p>You should use this routine only for a buffer that will be written to or read from exactly once.
 Note that <b>RtlPrefetchMemoryNonTemporal</b> is only a hint to the processor: the buffer is not guaranteed to be moved into the cache.
 On x86-based and x64-based systems, this routine uses the <b>prefetchnta</b> instruction.</p>

-<p>You should use this routine only for a buffer that will be written to or read from exactly once.
-Note that <b>RtlPrefetchMemoryNonTemporal</b> is only a hint to the processor: the buffer is not guaranteed to be moved into the cache.
-On x86-based and x64-based systems, this routine uses the <b>prefetchnta</b> instruction.</p>

 ## -requirements